 Most villagers cannot bathe easily, because they lack a readily available supply of hot water.
-As a result most villagers do not bathe.
+As a result, most villagers do not bathe.
 Solar water heaters and bathrooms will allow villagers to bathe, improving villagers’ hygiene and health.

-Impoverished households cannot afford expensive coal to boil water and organic materials are collected from mountains and forests, causing erosion.
+Impoverished households cannot afford expensive coal to boil water, and organic materials are collected from mountains and forests, causing erosion.

 The concept and design for the VPP bathhouse was the brainchild of MADA s.p.a.m., a Shanghai-based design firm founded by the architect Ma Qingyun in 1999.
 The design is a fully functioning bathhouse combined with a modern community centre.
 A VPP bathhouse is a village landmark.

-Each VPP covers about 144 sq. m.
+Each VPP bathhouse covers about 144 sq. m.
 It has separate changing and communal bathing areas for women and men.
 There are up to seven showers for women and four for men.
 The entrance area is public space used for meet & greet, and to host local activities.

-Energy efficiency is all important.
+Energy efficiency is extremely important.
 The exteriors use External Thermal Insulation Composite Systems (ETICS).
 In Maojiazhuang, the VPP bathhouse has an earthen coating to protect the building from damage during the freezing weather months.
 Earthen walls are a technique used in tulou-buildings in Fujian province.
 The application was introduced by MADA s.p.a.m.

 For VPP bathhouses in Xifeng, Sanquan and Sunjiacun, insulation and protection come from EPS and XPS materials.
 Engineers from Weber/Maxit provided the materials and on-site training to the local workers from the village.

 The roofs and under floor areas of the three bathhouses are also insulated.
-This makes for very efficient use of heat during the very cold winters.
+This makes for very efficient use of heat during the freezing cold winters.
 The watertanks are insulated to avoid any unnecessary heat loss.